-Calculate the phase angle of a coil with the Phase Angle Calculator and learn on the go with the integrated live example
+Calculate the phase angle of a coil with the Phase Angle Calculator, and learn how with the integrated live example

 The Phase Angle Calculator will calculate the phase angle of a coil using the inductive reactance and/or the capacitive reactance, and the resistance of the wire.

 The phase angle represents the amount by which the voltage is either leading or lagging the current.

 The formula to calculate the phase angle is:

 The voltage is leading the current when the resulting number is positive, and the voltage is lagging the current when the resulting number is negative.